 We are a clinical-stage biotechnology company, discovering and developing novel small molecule therapeutics to treat unmet needs in autoimmunity and cancer.
 Our lead product candidate, KZR-616, a first-in-class selective immunoproteasome inhibitor, has completed testing in healthy volunteers and is now enrolling a Phase 1b/2 clinical trial in lupus and lupus nephritis.
 We believe that the immunoproteasome is a validated target for the treatment of a wide variety of autoimmune diseases, given the compelling published activity seen with proteasome inhibitors administered to patients with severe autoimmune diseases.
 Our Phase 1a clinical trial results provide evidence that KZR-616 avoids the side effects caused by non-selective proteasome inhibitors, side effects that prevent them from being developed as a treatment in autoimmunity.
-Initial top-line results from the Phase 1b portion of our trial are expected in the first half of 2019, and we plan to initiate up to four additional trials in autoimmune diseases in 2019.
-We are also leveraging our protein secretion pathway research platform to discover and develop small molecule therapies targeting cancer including immuno-oncology.
+Initial top-line results from the Phase 1b portion of our trial are expected in the second quarter of 2019, and we plan to initiate the Phase 2 portion of the trial in the second quarter of 2019 as well.
+In January 2019, we began enrolling healthy female patients in a Phase 1 trial to assess the safety, tolerability, pharmacokinetics and target inhibition of a simplified lyophilized formulation of KZR-616.
+We are also leveraging our protein secretion pathway research platform to discover and develop small molecule therapies targeting oncology indications and remain on-track to nominating the first clinical candidate in 2019.